Many assume that all mammals were warm-blooded, and while the majority are, there are some that are heterothermic.

 Although most mammals are warm-blooded, a few species of cold-blooded mammals exist.

-A heterothermic animal has a fairly constant body temperature but can change its body temperature to suit the environment’s conditions.
+Mammals that do not keep a constant body temperature are classed as heterothermic mammals.
+A heterothermic animal has a relatively constant body temperature but can change its body temperature to suit the environment.

 Until this research by Brian Barnes, mammals were not known to survive when their body temperatures became subzero.